-As with electricity, reducing energy use comes first: For more info see the Carbon Trust.
+Again, reducing energy use comes first – for example better insulation: For more info see the Carbon Trust.
 For larger organisations ISO 50001 Energy Management Standard sets a robust methodology.
 Energy audits can identify specific areas to save energy if you don’t have internal expertise.
 Then phase out all fossil fuels:

 Step 1: Make a list of non-renewable fuel use (whether space/building heating systems or used for industrial processes) directly by your organisation and total up annual usage.